aptmcl/SupercomputingKhepri/page4.md

 println("Solution fitness:", best_fitness(res))
 ```

-Given that the master process is responsible for running the
+Note that the master process is responsible for running the
 optimization algorithm and the workers are only responsible for
-evaluating candidate solutions, we fixed the seed of the master's
+evaluating candidate solutions.
+Therefore, we fixed the seed of the master's
 random number generator so that we could repeat the experiments with a
 different number of workers but without changing the sequence of steps
 taken.
 This ensures that the optimization always finds the same